 Updated September 2017

-As of February 2017, the struggle with Boko Haram had led to an estimated 87,000 refugees, 191,000 internally displaced and 36,000 returnees in Cameroon’s Far North.
 Due to severe funding shortfalls, the humanitarian response has not kept pace with the needs of these populations: furthermore, endemic food insecurity means that even local populations not directly affected by displacement have serious needs that are not being met.
 These factors contribute to ongoing tensions over access to land, water and other resources between the local host community and displaced or refugee families.
-In 2015 and 2016, Cameroon reportedly forcibly returned tens of thousands of Nigerian refugees.
-In March 2017 UNHCR, Cameroon and Nigeria signed a Tripartite Agreement setting out a legal framework for voluntary return of refugees in safety and dignity, and during a UN Security Council visit to Cameroon, national authorities reaffirmed the country’s commitment to the principle of non-refoulement.
-However, reports of forcible returns continued to be received by UNHCR.
+Authorities have at times expelled refugees from Cameroonian territory, including many fleeing Boko Haram.
+In January 2019, the UN condemned the forced expulsion of thousands of Nigerians from Cameroon despite the continued risk they face from armed insurgents.

 Insecurity in the CAR has also contributed to a large influx of displaced communities into Cameroon.
 February 2014 saw the beginning of a mass return to east Cameroon of Cameroonian Muslim migrants who had been living in the CAR until violence at the hands of armed Christian and animist self-defence ‘anti-balaka’ (‘anti-machete’) militias forced them to flee the country.
 In addition, large numbers of largely Muslim CAR refugees fled to Cameroon.
-During 2014, more than 187,000 CAR refugees fled to neighbouring countries.
-By the end of the year, UNHCR was using planning estimates for approximately 210,000 CAR refugees in Cameroon alone.
 Many took refuge in towns and villages somewhat inside Cameroon, away from the border, to avoid attack.
 By doing so they transformed a swathe of formerly majority Christian settlements into majority Muslim ones.

 In some areas conflict has broken out with local residents over resources, such as access to health services and shelter.
 Food supplies, stretched past capacity, have caused hardship for locals and refugees alike, fuelling competition and resentment between them.
 Cattle-herding Peuhl (also known as Mbororo) refugees – targeted in the CAR for their perceived wealth and livestock – have also struggled to locate adequate grazing land for their cattle, at times resulting in disputes over grazing land and other resources with local farmers, who are largely Christian.